thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 -->

 {{< tab "SN3700C">}}
-SN3700C 32xQSFP28 (100GbE) interfaces only supports NRZ encoding and all speeds down to 1G.<br>
+SN3700C 32xQSFP28 (100GbE) interfaces only support NRZ encoding and all speeds down to 1G.<br>
 All 32xQSFP28 ports can breakout into 4xSFP28 (4x25GbE) or 2xQSFP28 (2x50GbE).
 {{< tabs "3700C_ports ">}}
 {{< tab "10G ">}}